xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 ---
-title: "Keeping my privacy and data from the bad and the ugly"
+title: "Protecting my privacy and data from the bad and the ugly"
 date: 2017-07-08T22:23:52+02:00
 lastmod: 2017-07-08T22:23:52+02:00
 author: "Fredrik Jonsson"